Timothy Meaher

-Timothy Meaher (1812 – 3 March 1892) was an American slave trader, son of an Irish immigrant father and an Anglo-Irish American mother.
+Timothy Meaher (1812 – 3 March 1892) was an American slave trader, son of an Irish immigrant father, James Meaher, and an Anglo-Irish American mother, Susannah Millay [Millea].
 He was one of eight children and he was raised in rural Whitefield, Maine.
-In 1835, Timothy and his brother James left Maine for Mobile Alabama.
+In 1835, Timothy and his brother James left Maine for Mobile, Alabama.
 In that same year, Timothy had worked on a steamboat named the Wanderer.
-Meaher worked on nine different ships before he owned his own steamboat and a large sawmill in the 1840’s.
+Meaher worked on nine different ships before he owned his own steamboat and a large sawmill in the 1840s.
 In 1855, Timothy married Mary C. Waters.
-Mary C. Waters was the niece of Edward Kavanagh, who was a prominent figure in local government at the time.
-Meaher and three of his brothers had plantations, sawmills, timberlands and steamboats.
-Meaher was a wealthy human trafficker, businessman and landowner.
+Mary C. Waters was the niece of Edward Kavanagh, who was active in local politics and briefly the Governor of Maine, 1843–1844.
+Meaher and three of his brothers had plantations, sawmills, timberlands, and steamboats.
+Meaher was a wealthy human trafficker, businessman, and landowner.
 He purchased the slave-ship Clotilda and was responsible for the last known slave voyage to the United States after the banning of the importation of slaves.